Determinants of successful disease control through voluntary quarantine dynamics on social networks: Discussion Conclusion

 We also find that the level of temptation to refrain from quarantine and the degree of social compassion are two key factors in shaping the trajectory of the disease.
 If the income from economic activities is negligible, individuals will prioritize their well-being and choose self-quarantine in the presence of infected neighbors.
 The disease will be eradicated, rendering isolation unnecessary in the end.
 If the income is irresistible, on the other hand, individuals will be desperate to take the risk and interact with one another.
 The disease will prevail, and the option of quarantine will exist in name only.
 Furthermore, if the economic benefit is somewhere in between, the size of the epidemic will first increase and then decrease.
 The corresponding peak will not appear until a significant proportion of the population is under quarantine.
 That is, there may exist a delay between disease spreading and adaptive learning of health behavior.

 As to the degree of social compassion, it is in line with our intuition that susceptible individuals are more motivated to quarantine themselves compared with infected individuals.
 The story can be reversed for increased social empathy toward vulnerable people in the population given that infected individuals will bear a heavier psychological burden and feel more responsible for the well-being of their peers.
-To avoid experiencing guilt or anxiety if getting others infected, these patients opting for isolation will actually curb the transmission of the disease.
+To avoid experiencing guilt or anxiety if getting others infected, these patients opting for isolation will essentially curb the transmission of the disease.
 Henceforth, a critical phase transition from disease prevalence to its absence can take place as the extent of social empathy grows.
 Likewise, the fact that no one is infected will obviate the need for quarantine among the population at last.
+Our work reveals the importance of social compassion in addressing collective action problems, including pandemic compliance, through cooperation in a fast-changing world~\cite{wang2020eco}.